TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 We have also decided to implement the cache controller and cache array in the same SystemVerilog sheet for all of the caches due to simplicity when integrating all of the submodules into the CPU.

 ### 2.2 L1 Instruction Cache
+The instruction cache is reponsible for temporarily storing instructions so that they can be quickly accessed by the processor (control path).

 The specifications for our instruction cache are as follows:

 | Parameter | Selected Value |